Searching for

 • the railway structures, subway systems, river tunnels, and elevated highway interchanges throughout the United States

+• The underground subway concourses in Toronto.
 These passageways have spread in a haphazard way between the centers of power and population in the downtown core.
-A series of elements which made the relationship between the rational, preconceived order of the surface and the medieval expediency of the subterranean city clear would serve to intensify the existing but unexpressed imagery of the city.
+A series of elements that made the relationship between the rational, preconceived order of the surface and the medieval expediency of the subterranean city clear would serve to intensify the existing but unexpressed imagery of the city.

 With the insights gained from the study of infrastructural systems in Europe, these proposals would attempt the cultural as well as architectural reconciliation of these elements with the city.
 The proposals would attempt to explore the mythologies and rituals associated with the elements of infrastructure in order to give cultural and architectural legitimacy to their place in the city.

-The results of this study—the documentation of infrastructural elements from the past and their relationship to the form and culture of the city, and the proposals for specific problems in the present—would form the contents of the final report to be submitted to the foundation.
+The results of this study—the documentation of infrastructural elements from the past and their relationship to the form and culture of the city, and the proposals for specific problems in the present—would form the contents of my final report.

 Yale University